doergestim/satellite-security/Labs/redLabs/Lab1/TheIntercepterLab.md

 - Now let's add a ``Throttle`` and connect the 2 nodes by dragging the **out** from `File source` to the **in** of `Throttle`

+>[!NOTE]
+>Why do we use **Throttle**?
+>It limits how fast samples flow through the grap
+>
+>Without it, GNU Radio will run as fast as your CPU allows, spike usage, and make the GUI unusable when there’s no real hardware clock

 ![](/Assets/RLab1/Lab1-5.png)

 <br>